Skip to main content

 Think of it like this:

-• Consumer apps (ChatGPT Plus, Claude Pro, Google AI Pro): You pay a monthly subscription to use their interface, which connects to their API on your behalf.
-They control everything.
-You get what they give you.
+• Consumer apps (ChatGPT Plus, Claude Pro, Google AI Pro): You pay a monthly subscription to use the provider's app under that plan's current features and usage limits.

 Direct API access.
 Add your OpenAI, Anthropic, and Google AI Studio keys.
 Pay them directly.
 No middleman markup.
 No subscription rent-seeking.